![]() |

 TITLE 23: EDUCATION AND CULTURAL RESOURCES

-This Section implements section 3122 of the No Child Left Behind Act of 2001 (NCLB) (20 USC 6842), which requires that states establish "Annual Measurable Achievement Objectives" (AMAOs) for educational agencies that use funds provided under Title III of the Act to serve students of limited proficiency in English and hold those entities accountable for meeting those objectives.
-Further, this Section implements section 3113(b)(5) of NCLB (20 USC 6823), which requires states to hold local educational agencies and schools accountable for meeting all the objectives described in NCLB section 3122.
+This Section implements section 6842 of the Elementary and Secondary Education Act (ESEA) (20 USC 6842), which requires that states establish "Annual Measurable Achievement Objectives" (AMAOs) for educational agencies that use funds provided under Title III of the Act to serve students of limited proficiency in English and hold those entities accountable for meeting those objectives.
+Further, this Section implements section 6823 of ESEA (20 USC 6823), which requires states to hold local educational agencies and schools accountable for meeting all the objectives described in ESEA section 6842.

-1) "Proficiency" relates to the percentage of students who attained the score identified by the State Board of Education (ISBE) as demonstrating English language proficiency and eligibility to exit bilingual education.
-The Illinois annual proficiency objective shall be 10 percent.
-This objective shall apply provided that the number of students tested is no fewer than 30.
-The scores of students tested but not being served in bilingual education programs shall not be counted for this purpose.
+2) "Proficiency" relates to the percentage of students who attained the scores identified by the State Board of Education as demonstrating English language proficiency and eligibility to exit an English learner program.
+The scores of students tested but whose parents have withdrawn them from bilingual education programs in accordance with 23 Ill.
+Adm.
+Code 228.40(a)(2) (Students' Participation; Records) shall not be counted for this purpose.

 3) "Adequate yearly progress" or "AYP" has the meaning given to that term in Section 1.40 of this Part, except that, for purposes of this Section, AYP is specific to the scores earned on the reading and mathematics portions of the State assessment by students with limited proficiency in English, to their participation in the State assessment, and to their attendance or graduation rate, as applicable.
 The AYP objective shall apply only when the number of students served is treated as a subgroup under Section 1.60(a) of this Part.